earthly/website/blog/_posts/2022-10-09-explore-portainer-as-tool.md

 Downloading docker image (*mercybassey/myvueapp)*

 Once downloaded successfully, you should be able to view your newly downloaded image.
 You have now pulled a docker image from dockerhub effortlessly leveraging portainer

 ![Viewing newly pulled docker image](https://imgur.com/nLwT76F)

 Viewing newly pulled docker image

-## Adding and managing Portainer environments
+## Adding and Managing Portainer Environments

-Portainer supports a number ways for creating and managing environments.
+Portainer supports a number ways for creating, and managing environments.
 The portainer community edition supports Azure; for azure container instances (ACI), Local and cloud Kubernetes clusters, docker standalone as well as docker swarm clusters.

 To further explain this feature, Click on the *environment* option from the *left panel* to see the environment page.
 You should see your docker standalone environment as shown below: